 - Give yourself a chance to taste Butterbeer at Backlot Cafe.
 I imagined what it tasted like while reading the book and I must say, it tasted spot on as how I imagined.
 Sweet!
 The café not only serves Butterbeer but other non-alcoholic beverages too.

 - We then went to see Privet Drive, the Night Bus and Diagon Alley where the tour finishes.
 The tour will be great fun because you could hear music background similar with what you hear in the movies.

 Central & North London

-Here are 5 free hidden gems you should visit after the Harry Potter tour.
+Here are some free hidden gems you should visit after the Harry Potter tour.

 - Neal’s Yard hidden inside Covent Garden.
 You will see multicoloured buildings and graffiti art while shopping for quirky souvenirs and having lunch.

 - Little Venice, a quiet and peaceful canal between the Grand Union Canal and Regent’s Canal.
 You will see how locals live in council estates, greenery, rows of Georgian houses and modern office blocks by the canal, cafes, pubs, and restaurants as well as boat houses.
 Portobello Market and Camden are the two trendy vintage markets nearby.

 - Camden Passage is a passage near Camden Market where they sell more antiques, vintage and quirky boutique cafes, great place for lunch.